Shopping and Fashion blogs Top Blogs

 Spyderco Knives - Knife Reviews

-Spyderco is the inventor of the trademark round hole, which was incorporated into their first folding knives made in 1981 called the Spyderco Worker.
+Spyderco is the inventor of the trademark round hole opener, which was incorporated into their first folding knives made in 1981 called the Spyderco Worker.
 Spyderco is run by Sal Glesser and his son Eric Glesser from Golden, Colorado.
 Their knives are top notch and made in manufacturing facilities all over the world including Japan, Germany and China.

 All Reviews in Spyderco Knives